 Meet the Staff

-Mary Wolf, LCSW
+Mary Wolf, MSW, LCSW

 Mary has a Master of Social Work (Mental Health/Clinical Tract) from University of Minnesota, Minneapolis/St. Paul, Minnesota and Bachelor of Social Work from Winona State University, Winona, Minnesota.
-Her clinical experience includes individual, group and family (ies) with mental health disorders specializing in Geriatric Psych, Medical Psych and Adult Psych.
+Her clinical experience includes individual and group with mental health disorders specializing in Geriatric Psych, Medical Psych and Adult Psych.
 She has an eclectic approach, utilizing best treatment for a client primarily through a strengths and motivational based approach as well as through Interpersonal Therapy, Solution-Based Brief Therapy, Cognitive Therapy and Mindfulness.
 Mary's personal philosophy is the acknowledgement of Maslow's Theory where basic needs are to be met and then through education (knowledge and skills) and support, an individual would be able to meet and maintain their maximum potential.